gediminas-braskus/ged_AI_finance/README.md

 Stock trading simulated website :)

-Done with Python(Flask) and SQL database
+Done with Python(Flask), SQL database and deployed to heroku